SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 ### Device specific information:
 If this bug is specific to a device or technology, give its specs.
 Repeat this information if there are multiple devices.
-* Device: [e.g. MacBook Pro, iPhone6, etc.]
+* Device: [PC laptop, Mac Laptop, mobile phone]
-* OS: [e.g. MacOS Catalina, version 10.15.4]
+* OS: [MacOS, Windows]
-* Browser & Version [e.g. Chrome Version 80.0.3987.163]
+* Browser & Version [Chrome Version]
-* Testing technology: [e.g. VoiceOver, NVDA, JAWS, Siteimprove, Axe, Arc, etc.]
+* Testing technology: [Siteimprove App, Siteimprove browser extension, Keyboard, VoiceOver, NVDA, JAWS, Axe, Arc, etc.]

 ### Additional context
 * Related PRs:
-* Anyone to be notified? @mention
+* Anyone to be notified? [name]
 * Any other context about the problem?